PAY IT FORWARD –

 Deborah was a 2019 recipient for Tampa Bay Theatre Festival inaugural Denise Deneen award for her work in theatre and 2017 Recipient of Theatre Tampa Bay’s Jeff Norton Dream Grant to produce and direct her original production with another educator, A Necessary Conversation at Straz Center for the Performing Arts’ TECO Theatre in January 2018.
 With a talkback with leaders in the community after the two-show performance, all ticket sales were donated to Moms Demand Action, Tampa.
 A Necessary Conversation won Broadway World’s 2018 “Best Actor” and “Best Actress” Awards, winning over all community and professional theatre productions in Tampa.
 An expanded version was written following the Parkland shooting, and it will be performed during Powerstories Theatre’s virtual Shevolution Festival in May.
 In summer 2019, she reached out to the community for true stories about breasts.
 She wrote Breast Advice, a show that workshopped to a standing-room-only audience in December 2019 and was called The Vagina Monologues for boobs.
 A portion of ticket sales was donated to The Affirmations Project that works with breast cancer and domestic abuse survivors.
-The full production was submitted to the 2020 Tampa Bay Theatre Festival for competition.
+The full production was submitted to the 2020 Tampa Bay Theatre Festival, but postponed due to the pandemic.

 In case that’s not enough, since February 2005, Deborah Kelley has owned and operated the perpetually five-star-rated The WriteOne Creative Services.
 The business is an independent copywriting service and comprehensive graphic and web design and web maintenance business that offers the talent and design/print capabilities of an agency, without the overhead expense.